cul-it/archival-storage-ingest/README.md

 It requires that by combining the source_path and filepath from the ingest manifest, you get the absolute path of the asset.

-Also, by combining the dest_path from the ingest config and the filepath from the ingest manifest, you get the absolute path of the SFS destination.

 It still relies on the depositor and collection attributes to generate the S3 keys.

 ## Development